-The hospice chaplain (Nigel Mason) is there for patients and families to help them with the challenges that a terminal diagnosis brings.
+The hospice chaplaincy team is there for patients and families to help them with the challenges that a terminal diagnosis brings.

-Nigel is an integral part of the team that cares for patients at the hospice.
-He also supports carers and the bereavement team.
+Eliza Getman, our chaplain, is an integral part of the team that cares for patients at the hospice.
+She also supports carers and the bereavement team.

-Whilst Nigel holds Christian services, he also coordinates care with other cultures and faiths, often forging links with local networks to re-connect patients.
+Whilst Eliza holds Christian services, she also coordinates care with other cultures and faiths, often forging links with local networks to reconnect patients.

-Nigel is based at Searle House hospice in Exeter, but also visits our day centres in Tiverton and Honiton.
-Nigel also visits people in their homes if that is requested by staff or families.
-The Hospiscare chapel is always open for prayer and offers a quiet space to all.
+Our chaplaincy team is based at Searle House hospice in Exeter, but also visits our day hospice centres in Tiverton and Honiton and can visit people in their homes if that is requested by staff or families.
+The Hospiscare chapel at Searle House is a quiet space for contemplation reflection.